-In this Spark SQL tutorial, we will use Spark SQL with a CSV input data source.
-We will continue to use the baby names CSV source file as used in the previous What is Spark tutorial.
-This tutorial presumes the reader is familiar with using SQL with relational databases and would like to know how to use Spark SQL in Spark.
+In this Spark Read CSV tutorial, we will query a DataFrame using Spark SQL by reading in a CSV file data source.
+This tutorial presumes the reader is familiar with using SQL, but wants to know how to apply it in Spark SQL in Spark.

 Table of Contents